Contact InformationKristen Lownds

 - 60 minutes, 50 multiple-choice questions, 37+ correct to pass

 - Must wait 24 hours before retesting

 Students may receive college credit for certain subject areas by demonstrating their knowledge on a CLEP exam.
 For example, if you already know a lot about American Literature, you can take the CLEP test on American literature.
 If your score is high enough, you will gain college credit and not have to take a course on American literature.

 Southwestern Michigan College is a testing site for CLEP.
 You do not have to be a student at SMC to take a CLEP test.
 If you are planning to send your scores to another institution, it is important that you contact the school and ask if they accept credit for the tests, what course it is for, and what score they consider as passing.
-If you are planning on attending SMC, we accept CLEP credit for all 33 CLEP tests.
+If you are planning on attending SMC, we accept CLEP credit for 27 different CLEP tests.

 College Board charges an $89 CLEP test fee per test, plus there is a $20 SMC service charge for each test taken.
 For more information, visit the CLEP website at clep.collegeboard.com.